 While speed limit compliance in 20mph urban zones is slightly better than in 30mph areas - 36% of motorists still admit to speeding in them.
 It appears that because most 20mph zones are confined to local areas where the safety risk is high, such as adjacent to schools, playgrounds and accident blackspots, motorists generally understand and accept them.
 However, there is a risk that nonadherence will rise if 20mph zones are applied more widely in urban areas where the dangers are less obvious.
 There has been a wider use of 20mph zones in recent years, with many big cities across the UK including Bristol, Liverpool, London, Manchester and Newcastle introducing them.
 However, the experience in Portsmouth suggests more research is needed to assess the impact of 20mph zones.
-Portsmouth City Council was the first local authority in England to implement an extensive area-wide 20mph speed limit scheme covering most of its residential roads. found that prior to the speed reductions, an average of 18.7 people per year were killed or seriously injured and this rose to 19.9 people per year after the implementation of the blanket 20mph limits.
+Portsmouth City Council was the first local authority in England to implement an extensive area-wide 20mph speed limit scheme covering most of its residential roads. http://assets.dft.gov.uk/publications/speed-limits-portsmouth/speed-limits-portsmouth.pdf 62 Analysis carried out on behalf of the Department for Transport found that prior to the speed reductions, an average of 18.7 people per year were killed or seriously injured and this rose to 19.9 people per year after the implementation of the blanket 20mph limits.
 And motorists' average speeds were reduced by only 1.3mph to 18.5mph30.
 While this represents an increase it may not be appropriate to draw firm conclusions on the effectiveness of the widespread use of 20mph speed limits on this experience alone.
-Analysis carried out on behalf of the Department for Transport AC Call to Action: